IBM/aspera-cli/README.md

 ascli aoc files short_link public delete _id_
 ```

-- Create an admin shared folder and shared with a user or group or workspace
+Create an admin shared folder and shared with a user or group or workspace:

 ```bash
 ascli aoc admin node do 1234 mkdir folder_on_node